salgueroalarcon/salgueroalarcon.github.io/_pages/about.md

 Some keywords are: _C(K)-spaces, almost disjoint families, polyhedral spaces, complemented subspaces, twisted sums, exact sequences, free Banach lattices, analytic families, unimodular multipliers._

-Additionally, I am part of the [Banach Lattice research group in Madrid](https://functionalanalysismadrid.com/#home), where we focus on the implementation of **automated proof generation** and **Lean formalization** for our research in functional analysis.
+Additionally, I am part of the [Banach Lattice research group in Madrid](https://functionalanalysismadrid.com/#home), where our work in functional analysis includes exploring *automated proof generation* and *Lean formalization*.

 ## Address
 You can find me at: